Justin-Insight/mymindteam.com/content/resources/payment-options.md

   installments:
     - heading: <span class="underline underline--primary">First</span> installment
       body: >-
-        Schedule your pre-assessment intake appointment (where we’ll determine which Mind Test is right for you) with an initial <strong>$150 deposit</strong>.
+        Schedule your intake appointment to determine which Mind Test is right for you or your child with an initial **$150 deposit**.
       icon: /1-blue-block.svg
     - heading: <span class="underline underline--secondary">Second</span> installment
       body: >-